i-dot-ai/scout/README.md

 There won't be any data in the app yet - you will have to run the pipeline to analyse project data and populate the database.

 You can manually reset your database using `make reset-local-db` (when you have your database running).
+For this to work, you will need postgres installed locally (with a Mac: `brew install postgres` or `brew install postgres@13` or whichever version you want).

 # Running the analysis pipeline